mdchaney/data_modeler/README.md

-# Navicat Data Model Viewer
+# Data Model Viewer

-A web-based viewer for Navicat Data Modeler (.nmodel) files that renders database schemas as interactive SVG diagrams.
+A web-based viewer for data model (.nmodel) files that renders database schemas as interactive SVG diagrams.

 ## Features